-On-site streamflow gauges documented the occurrence of at least two bankfull flow events during the first year of the monitoring period (2005).
-The largest stream flow documented by the onsite crest gauge occurred during the end of the month of July 2005 and was approximately 0.9 feet above the bankfull stage at stream gauge #2.
-The on-site streamflow gauges also registered a continuous out-of-bank flow through the site for a period of at least 48 hours, from July 29 to August 1, 2005.
+On-site streamflow gauges documented the occurrence of at least two bankfull flow events during the second year of the monitoring period (2006).
+The largest stream flow documented by the on-site crest gauge occurred during the beginning of the month of May 2006 and was approximately 1.0 foot above the bankfull stage at stream gauge #2.
+The on-site streamflow gauges also registered a continuous out-of-bank flow through the lower end of the site for a period of 9 days, from May 6 to May 15, 2006.